huggingface/optimum-habana/examples/stable-diffusion/README.md

     --distributed
 ```

+> [!NOTE]
+> HPU graphs are recommended when generating images by batches to get the fastest possible generations.
+> The first batch of images entails a performance penalty.
+All subsequent batches will be generated much faster.
+> You can enable this mode with `--use_hpu_graphs`.

 You can run other older Stable Diffusion models in a similar manner.
 For example, to generate images with Stable Diffusion 1.5, use the option:
 `--model_name_or_path stable-diffusion-v1-5/stable-diffusion-v1-5`.
 Examples showcasing Stable Diffusion 2 are provided next.